 When to go: May-November (camps closed during the rains)

-Katavi National Park, Tanzania
+African safari in Katavi National Park, Tanzania

 Most African parks tout themselves as the “ultimate wilderness” but Katavi National Park is hard to beat because it is so far off the beaten path – even by Tanzanian standards – that only a few hundred visitors access it each year.
 Its land is composed of mixed forests and two huge grassy plains, where flocks gather.
 The only permanent water sources are the Katuma and Kapapa rivers, which inflate with hippos during the dry season.
 Elephants are numerous, while lions follow the many buffaloes.